- Doing without the profit motive

 None of this strikes me as work that requires the lure of massive profits.
 It seems like interesting work particularly the more innovative stuff which could be quite exciting.
 It is not hard to imagine feverish entrepreneurship on a massive scale.
 It just requires a lot of people who want an interesting life full of challenges.
 And it does not seem too unrealistic to expect a widespread sense of social responsibility with people keen to produce what is wanted, use the best methods, and generally not fool around.
 Of course, the system would have to deal with a certain level of perverse or less than ideal behavior particularly in the early period.
 In particular, there is the problem of ‘moral hazard’ when people do not have to bear the financial or economic consequences of bad decisions or behavior.
 These include:

-- Rorting and corruption such as appropriating public property for sale or barter and bribing others to conceal such theft; and overpaying oneself and one’s loyal followers;
+- Corrupt behavior such as appropriating public property for sale or barter and bribing others to conceal such theft; and overpaying oneself and one’s loyal followers;

 - Resting on one’s laurels, and doing what is familiar and comfortable;

-- Careerist behavior such as trying to make yourself indispensable; taking credit and deflecting blame; and undermining others; and
+- Careerist behavior such as: trying to make yourself indispensable; taking credit and deflecting blame; using recruitment and promotion to create a system of patronage; and undermining others; and

 - Having one’s judgments or decisions skewed by having a lot personally invested in a particular project or technology.
 This can apply both to the status quo and to new proposals.
 Everyone wants to be part of a winning venture and not a losing one.